kurron/docker-compose-descriptor-ecs-deployer/README.md

 TODO

 ## Operations Endpoints
 The services supports a variety of endpoints useful to an Operations engineer.
+The easiest way to explore the resources is via the [HAL Browser](https://github.com/mikekelly/hal-browser).
+Just point your browser to `localhost:8080/operations/` and you'll be able to explore the different endpoints.
+Endpoints include:

 * /operations - Provides a hypermedia-based “discovery page” for the other endpoints.
 * /operations/autoconfig - Displays an auto-configuration report showing all auto-configuration candidates and the reason why they ‘were’ or ‘were not’ applied.